redis/redis-doc/topics/problems.md

 This page tries to help you about what to do if you have issues with Redis.
 Part of the Redis project is helping people that are experiencing problems because we don't like to let people alone with their issues.

-* If you have **latency problems** with Redis, that is some way appears to be idle for some time, read our [Redis latency trubleshooting guide](/topics/latency).
+* If you have **latency problems** with Redis, that in some way appears to be idle for some time, read our [Redis latency trubleshooting guide](/topics/latency).
 * Redis stable releases are usually very reliable, however in the rare event you are **experiencing crashes** the developers can help a lot more if you provide debugging informations.
 Please read our [Debugging Redis guide](/topics/debugging).
 * It happened multiple times that users experiencing problems with Redis actually had a server with **broken RAM**.
 Please test your RAM using **redis-server --test-memory** in case Redis is not stable in your system.
 Redis built-in memory test is fast and reasonably reliable, but if you can you should reboot your server and use [memtest86](http://memtest86.com).